+This rye and spelt bread is an easy beginner sourdough loaf.
 If you don’t have a sourdough starter, it’s very easy to make one.
 All you need is flour, water and a little patience.
-Get started here.
+Get started here with your own rye sourdough starter.

 Sourdough bread is my favourite because to me it tastes better than homemade yeast bread.
 And it keeps fresh much longer.
-Another benefit is that bread that is leavened helps to absorb some nutrients better than unleavened bread.
-Plus, if you use whole rye flour working with yeast just won’t do it.
+Another benefit is that leavened bread helps to absorb some nutrients better than unleavened bread.
+Plus, if you use whole rye flour working with yeast just won’t cut it.

 - This bread calls for 50% whole rye flour.
 Rye flour acts very differently from wheat flour when it comes to baking.
 The gluten will never develop much and the dough will be rather sticky.
 Don’t worry about that, your bread will still come out fine.
 The recipe also calls for whole spelt flour.
 Spelt flour is a flour diva, if you ask me.
 Some people need a lot of water for their spelt baked goods.
 Otherwise their loaves will come out very dry.
 Others don’t need that much water.
 This bread calls for a very large amount of water not only because I am using spelt flour, but also because it will improve the crumb and moisture of this loaf.